MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/clients.md

 > [!NOTE]
 > Browsing database objects via SSMS is not supported yet, since SSMS uses correlate subqueries to browse database schema.
-> Correlated subqueries are not supported by Kusto.
+> Correlated subqueries are not supported by Azure Data Explorer.
 For more information, see [correlated subqueries](./sqlknownissues.md#correlated-sub-queries).

 10. Select **New Query** to open the query window and set your database.